 Explore other offices & services

-During the annual new student orientation in August, students are informed of services provided by the Department of Campus Safety.
-The department, in cooperation with the Office of Student Development, discusses crime on and off the Knox campus.
+During the annual new student orientation in September, students are informed of services provided by the Department of Campus Safety.
+The department, in cooperation with the Division of Student Development and the Title IX Coordinator, discusses crime on and off the Knox campus.

 Crime prevention and personal safety programs are available throughout the academic year and may be independently designed to address a specific need or concern.
-The programs may address a wide range of topics, including, but not limited to: crime prevention awareness, sexual assault and abuse, drug and alcohol abuse, date rape drug awareness, and theft prevention.
-Students are encouraged to contact the director of campus safety at 309-341-7255 to discuss the development of specialized programs.
+The programs may address a wide range of topics, including, but not limited to, crime prevention awareness, sexual and relationship violence, drug and alcohol abuse, acquaintance rape drug awareness, and theft prevention.
+Students and employees are encouraged to contact the Director of Campus Safety at 309-341-7255 or the Title IX Coordinator at 309-341-7751 to discuss the development of specialized programs.